![]() |

 COGS grows rapidly than sales

-Pricing pressure and inability to increase prices leading to lower margins
+Pricing pressure and inability to increase prices leading to lower

 COGS sold declines relative to sales

-Company might have failed to transfer entire cost of goods from inventory
+Company might have failed to transfer entire cost of goods from

 Operating expenses declines sharply